DUNE-DAQ/daqconf/docs/README.md

 ### generate_hwmap.py
   Create a set of DetectorToDaqConnection objects, GeoIDs, and streams for the given number of links and applications.

-### generate_sessionOKS.py
+### generate_systemOKS.py
-  Create a Session using a number of input Segment databases.
+  Create a System using a number of input Segment databases.

 ### generate_triggerOKS.py
   Create a basic Trigger Segment (mlt, optionally TC maker), using pre-defined objects.